 These are good sources of nitrogen.

 It contains a balanced proportion of NPK 2.4-1.4-.6.
 Therefore, it never burns the plants.

 Aged and composted cow, chicken, or horse manure are the best nitrogen sources and homemade fertilizer.

-It comes from corn as a byproduct which contains 10% nitrogen and is a good source of soil nutrients.
+It comes from corn as a byproduct that contains 10% nitrogen and is a good source of soil nutrients.
 However, it is also used as an herbicide, so wait to apply it before seed germination.

 Ingredients that contain a high level of phosphorous:

-It seems weird but includes an adequate amount of nitrogen, phosphorous, and potassium comparatively stored brought fertilizer.
+It seems weird, but it includes an adequate amount of nitrogen, phosphorous, and potassium comparatively stored brought fertilizer.

 This is a good source of phosphorous.
-One cup of soybeans contains 1309 milligrams of phosphorous.
+For example, one cup of soybeans contains 1309 milligrams of phosphorous.

-It’s a kind of seaweed used as organic fertilizer and contains a good amount of phosphorous.
+It’s a kind of seaweed used as organic fertilizer and contains good phosphorous.
 It performs better when the tomatoes begin to flower.

 One cup of sesame seeds contains 906 milligrams of phosphorous.

 One cup of pumpkin seeds contains 676 milligrams of phosphorous.
 Before applying it to your compost pile, smash it properly to remove its shells.

 One cup of lentils contains around 866 milligrams of phosphorous.

 One cup contains around 380 milligrams of phosphorous.

 Navy beans, oats, dried peas, pinto beans, peanuts, and barley are excellent sources of phosphorous.

 Ingredients that contain a good level of potassium: